Skip to main content

 • Concurrent Legal Charges: Violations of the Hazing Policy and/or Code of Conduct may also constitute violations of Ohio law.
 Students may find themselves charged through the criminal justice system for incidents that have also been attributed to violations at the In these cases, the University will generally proceed with the Student Conduct System concurrently with the legal system.
 The University does not offer legal advice/counsel to students facing criminal charges.

-• Individual Student Charges: In cases where the hazing activity is performed by an individual member of an Organization or Group, the Organization or Group as a whole may be held responsible.
+• Individual Student Charges: In cases where the hazing activity is performed by 48 an individual member of an Organization or Group, the Organization or Group as a whole may be held responsible.
 Individual students may be charged separately through the Student Conduct System as well.
 Delegating or requesting another student, Organization or Group to perform any act that violates the Hazing Policy will result in charges of hazing being brought against the requesting student, Organization or Group as well as against the Organization, Group or individuals performing the act, regardless of affiliation.

-• Safety Concerns for Students who Report Hazing: Students who report possible hazing incidents will not be subject to individual charges of policy violations by the University if those violations were a direct result/cause/effect of the hazing.
+• Safety Concerns for Students who Report Hazing: Students who report possible hazing incidents will not be subject to individual charges of policy violations by the University if those violations were a direct result/caus /effect of the hazing.
 Additionally, the University will work to make reasonable accommodations so that the reporting party can continue their academic pursuits.
 These accommodations include but are not limited to alternative housing, no contact orders, and academic accommodations.
 Any student who is concerned for their safety either due to ongoing hazing or in fear of retribution should consider speaking with a University staff member to gain an understanding of the services that can be made available in their situation.

-• Organization or Group Hazing: When an Organization or Group is alleged to have engaged in hazing, the University reserves the right to impose different sanctions and processes than it might impose or adopt when handling an allegation of hazing directed at an More details are included in the Student Standards of Behavior and Code of Conduct, in the section addressing Student Organizations.
+• Organization or Group Hazing: When an Organization or Group is alleged to have engaged in hazing, the University reserves the right to impose different sanctions and processes than it might impose or adopt when handling an allegation of hazing directed at an individual.
+More details are included in the Student Standards of Behavior and Code of Conduct, in the section addressing Student Organizations.

 ADDITIONAL OBLIGATIONS